PHS LogoMain Banner

 Q) What sound cards do you recommend?

-Click here for specific sound card recommendations.
+Click here for more details.

 Q) What Microphone do you recommend?

 A) You can use the microphone compensation feature to work with a microphone which is not flat across the frequency spectrum.
 You can easily build the compensation table as long as you have a graph of the microphone's frequency response curve; contact us if you have questions about this.
+The microphones we recommend are complete with calibration data including a compensation table.

 Click here for specific microphone recommendations.